chill-uk/unraid-uasp-fix/README.md

   * It's a slightly more involved and you may need to re-apply the fix everytime you update unraid.
   * You get all of the added benefits of UASP.

-For both, you will first need to find the problamatic USB controller ID.

 # REQUIRED - Finding your USB controller ID

+For both options, you will first need to find the problamatic USB controller ID.

 Run this in the terminal of your Unraid server: